openkraken/website/docs/guide/advanced/communicate-with-native.en-US.md

 At any time, the client can actively call the methods implemented by JavaScript, even if JavaScript has not yet called any methods on the client.

-By default, any call sent by the client will be discarded, unless JavaScript is used to call `kraken.methodChannel.setMethodCallHandler` to register a handler.
+By default, any calls sent by the client will be discarded, unless JavaScript is used to call `kraken.methodChannel.setMethodCallHandler` to register a handler.

 After the processing function is set, any call sent by any client will call this processing function.